 Unlike warm season turfgrasses, there’s typically no real reason to make fungicide applications in the spring for bluegrass.
 If, however, you notice disease in your bluegrass, apply a systemic fungicide.

 Do not overwater the grass.
-Bluegrass only needs about one inch of water weekly.
+Bluegrass only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

-Bluegrass is highly susceptible to brown (large) patch disease, which appears as irregularly shaped patches of dead or dying turf.
-Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above three inches and water between 2:00–8:00AM.
+Bluegrass is highly susceptible to brown patch disease, which appears as irregularly shaped patches of dead or dying turf.
+Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above 3-inches and water between 2:00–8:00AM.
 Apply a fungicide like Heritage G during severe brown patch outbreaks.
-If you use a granular fungicide variety, water the lawn immediately after application to help soil absorption.

 Mow your bluegrass at a height of 2.5–3.5 inches in height during the fall.